 Even for a small number of processes, interaction protocols which guarantee a desired behaviour of the concurrent programs may be hard to design and prove correct.
 Thus, people have been looking for methods for the automatic synthesis of concurrent programs from the formal specification of their behaviour.
-Among those methods we recall the ones proposed by Clarke and Emerson [7], Manna and Wolper [22], and Attie and Emerson [2, 3], which use tableau- based algorithms, and those proposed by Pnueli and Rosner [25], and Kupferman and Vardi [20], which use automata-based algorithms.
+Among those methods we recall the ones proposed by Clarke and Emerson [7], Manna and Wolper [24], and Attie and Emerson [2, 3], which use tableau- based algorithms, and those proposed by Pnueli and Rosner [28], and Kupferman and Vardi [22], which use automata-based algorithms.

 In contrast with those approaches we do not present an ad-hoc algorithm for synthesizing concurrent programs and, instead, we propose a framework based on logic programming by which we reduce the problem of synthesizing concurrent programs to the problem of computing models of a logic program encoding a given specification.
 We assume that behavioural properties of concurrent programs, such as safety or liveness properties, are specified by using formulas of the Computation Tree Logic (CTL), which is a very popular propositional temporal logic over branching time structures [7, 8].
 This temporal, behavioural specification $\varphi$ is encoded as a logic program $\Pi{\varphi}$ .
 We also assume that the processes to be synthesized satisfy suitable structural properties, such as symmetry properties, which specify that all processes follow the same cycling pattern of possible actions.
-Such structural properties cannot be easily specified by using CTL formulas and, in order to overcome this difficulty, we use, instead, a simple algebraic structure which can be specified in predicate logic and encoded as a logic program $\Pi{\varphi}$ .
-Thus, the specification of a concurrent program to be synthesized consists of a logic program $\Pi = \Pi{\varphi} \cup \Pi{\varphi}$ which encodes both the behavioural and the structural properties that the concurrent program should enjoy.
+Such structural properties cannot be easily specified by using CTL formulas and, in order to overcome this difficulty, we use, instead, a simple algebraic structure which can be specified in predicate logic and encoded as a logic program $\Pi{\sigma}$ .
+Thus, the specification of a concurrent program to be synthesized consists of a logic program $\Pi = \Pi{\varphi} \cup \Pi{\sigma}$ which encodes both the behavioural and the structural properties that the concurrent program should enjoy.

 In order to construct models of the program $\Pi$ , we use logic programming with the answer set semantics and we show that every answer set of $\Pi$ encodes a concurrent program satisfying the given specification.
-Thus, by using an Answer Set Programming (ASP) solver, such as claspD [11], DLV [21] or GNT [19], which computes the answer sets of logic programs, we can synthesize concurrent programs which enjoy the desired behavioural and structural properties.
+Thus, by using an Answer Set Programming (ASP) solver, such as the ones presented in [11, 12, 19, 21, 23, 30], which computes the answer sets of logic programs, we can synthesize concurrent programs which enjoy the desired behavioural and structural properties.
 We have performed some synthesis experiments and, in particular, we have synthesized some protocols which are guaranteed to enjoy behavioural properties such as mutual exclusion, starvation freedom, and bounded overtaking, and also suitable symmetry properties.
 However, the synthesis framework we propose is general and it can be applied to many other classes of concurrent systems and properties besides those mentioned above.

 The paper is structured as follows.
 In Section 2 we recall some preliminary notions and terminology.
 In Section 3 we present our framework for synthesizing concurrent programs and we define the notion of a symmetric concurrent program.
 In Section 4 we describe our synthesis procedure and the logic program used for the synthesis and we also prove that this procedure has optimal time complexity.
-Then, in Section 5 we present some examples of synthesis of symmetric concurrent programs.
-Finally, in Section 6 we discuss related work and, in particular, we compare our results with those obtained by the ASP-based procedure for the synthesis from temporal specifications introduced by Heymans, Van Nieuwenborgh and Vermeir in [18].
-In the Appendix we show the proofs of the results presented in the paper.
+Then, in Section 5 we present some examples of synthesis of symmetric concurrent programs and we compare the results obtained by using different state-of-the-art ASP solvers.
+Finally, in Section 6 we discuss related work and, in particular, we compare our results with those obtained by the ASP-based procedure for the synthesis from temporal specifications introduced by Heymans, Van Nieuwenborgh and Vermeir in [20].
+In the Appendix we show the proofs of the results presented in the paper, and the ASP source code of our synthesis procedure.